jocelynbaduria/cmpe-297_SOTA/Perceiver/README.md

 11. Visualize the reconstructed video.

     This will not show the entire video since the autoencode did not finish the running of code.

+Conclusion : The Perceiver application needs a high compute for video autoencoding.
+	     Frame video was shown after sampling of 16 frames of sample video.